benjamindehli/overtonium/README.md

 | Reverb | the reverb.
 See below |
 | Output | **MASTER**, the stereo meter, and the converter readouts under it |

 Zoom lives in the Settings menu rather than on the bar, and that is worth eighty-eight pixels.
-Before it moved, the bar needed 1202 px on its first row at the width the window opens at and had 1164, so it wrapped to two rows on a default-sized window.
-It now needs 1114 and fits, and the room that frees goes to the output meter, which is what makes the converter readouts wide enough to keep their units.
+On the bar the first row would need 1202 px at the width the window opens at and have 1164, so it would wrap to two rows on a default-sized window.
+It needs 1114 and fits, and the room that frees goes to the output meter, which is what makes the converter readouts wide enough to keep their units.

 Echo, Reverb and Output are drawn as boxes, because a box is what says "these belong together" and there is something in each of them to group.
 The rest are single controls standing on their own: a box around one button says nothing the button was not already saying, and four of them in a row turn the bar into a fence.
 Buttons, lists and the meter all stand on the line the knob dials stand on, rather than in the middle of their row, since a knob carries its caption underneath and anything centred beside one reads as sagging.